Longestboi/Longestboi.github.io/content/games/not-tetris/index.md

 {{< youtube Hfq6zjaLldU >}}

 ## Final Build
-The final build I made of Not Tetris.
+The final build I made of _Not Tetris_.
 {{< youtube mo-WuCLe2lM >}}
 {{< break >}}
 {{< rawhtml >}}<hr class="dots">{{< /rawhtml >}}

 # Critical Points
-This game is unfinished.
+While the game is in a good place, it's ultimately unfinished.
+There are also a few bugs, namely with the collision detection when rotating.

 <!-- {{< rawhtml >}}<hr class="dots">{{< /rawhtml >}} */}}